-- a) be free from medium to high risk of flooding from all sources taking into account predicted impacts of climate change; and - b) not increase the risk of flooding elsewhere; and - not add to the area of land that requires food prevention measures; and - d) not affect the ability of the functional floodplain to store or move food waters.
+- a) be free from medium to high risk of flooding from all sources taking into account predicted impacts of climate change; and - b) not increase the risk of flooding elsewhere: and - c) not add to the area of land that requires flood prevention measures; and - d) not affect the ability of the functional floodplain to store or move flood waters.

 In exceptional cases where development is permitted in a medium to high risk area, water resilient materials and construction may be required.
 This may also be necessary for development in low to medium risk areas.
+Consideration should also be given to the type of development proposed.
+For some land uses there may be additional flood risk requirements or constraints, and an assessment of the low to medium risk area may be needed.
+Development should only be permitted for uses of equal or less vulnerability in accordance with SEPA's Land Use

+Vulnerability Guidance.
 Developments should incorporate SuDS as proportionate to the scale and nature of development.